Superintendent: Sandra Allen and Saundra Sanders

 Ribbons will be awarded for 1st-3rd place.
 From the 4 and 6 Class rabbits, a Best in Show and a Reserve Best in Show will be awarded.
 The breeding rabbits are NOT eligible for the premium auction.

 All mixed breed rabbits will be judged in a single “pet” rabbit class and are NOT eligible for the Best in Show award.
 An award will be given for the Best Pet and Reserve Best Pet Rabbit.

 MEAT PEN and SINGLE FRYER (Youth Only)

 A Meat Pen will consist of three (3) rabbits.
-Meat pen rabbits should be as identical as possible especially in regard to weight.
+Meat pen rabbits should be as identical as possible especially in regard to weight and body type.

 Grand and Reserve Meat Pen and Grand and Reserve Single Fryer will be eligible for the premium auction and receive a sponsored prize.
 Ribbons will be awarded 1st – 3rd place.

 Rabbit Showmanship is open to all exhibitors that show their rabbit in the rabbit show.
 Showmanship consists of the exhibitor displaying their rabbit to the judge while being able to have control of the rabbit at all times and discuss rabbit fundamentals to the judge.
 Exhibitors may also be required to answer questions the judge may have about their breed of rabbit.
 The Arkansas State Fair Rabbit Showmanship guidelines will be followed.